Intertextile Shanghai 2026

 Boosting Gender Justice | Study Shows Impact by Cotton Made in Africa

-This is reflected in the fact that over 80 percent of both male and female respondents in Mozambique disagreed with the statement that care work should only be done by women.
-At least 60 percent of female and male farmers surveyed apply the skills and knowledge acquired through the training, which expressly addresses gender-specific aspects.
-In addition, over 80 percent of surveyed women stated that they receive the same share of proceeds from cotton sales as the other members of their families.
+Survey data underscores this shift.
+In Mozambique, more than 80% of both male and female respondents disagreed with the notion that care work should be exclusively performed by women.
+At least 60% of surveyed farmers reported applying skills and knowledge gained through gender-specific training programs.
+Additionally, over 80% of women surveyed stated they receive an equal share of proceeds from cotton sales within their households.

 LEAVE A REPLY